Armrest/cup-holder

 under the console

 View from underneath the console through the ashtray opening.
+Small wedge of wool squares up the bolt on the screw.

 connecting base